awestover/enchantedForest/story/story2_alekenglish.md

 shouts copolla then somethign magical will happnen, which will be critical towards bringing about the downfal of Malimost.

-So hwo abtou you try it?
+So how abtou you try it?

   Bob was totally blow away.
 "No way" he tried to object, but it sounded half-hearted even to himself.

   "You've got nothign to lose if this is all a prophecy dreamed up by a 17 year old at 2:13 AM with a messed up sleep schedule."
 Azeala noted rationally.

   "OK, I'll do it" Bob whispered.

 Azeala and Mercury reverently bestowed the horns to Bob, the deep black horn to the left hand and the pure white horn to the right hand.

 Bob held them apprehensively.
-Then, after looking to Buchanan who vigorously affirmed that he thought this was a great idea with a nod of his head, Bob touched the horns together and whispered "Coppolla"
+Then, after looking to Buchanan who vigorously affirmed that he thought this was a great idea with a nod of his head, Bob touched the horns together and whispered "Coppolla".

+At first it seemed like nothing was going to happen.
+However, after a few seconds, fireflies swarmed out of unseen pores in the caverns.
-Then a holographic recroding of Rand emerged from in front of the horns.
+The fireflies congregated into a massive blob in front of Bob.

+"Fireflies are particularly connected to the Levant" Azeala noted quietly.
+"This is super cool".

+"Hello friend!"
+The sound emenated from the mass of fireflies.
-Well hello there my friend!
-I have no idea what a situation you are in, but I know that it will surely be very dire, hence I was instructed to make these precautions.
+"I have no idea what a situation you are in, but I know that it will surely be very dire, hence I was instructed to make these precautions.
 It seems that if must record this something bad is going to happen to me.
 However the time frame for this is not clear, so I fear not for myself.
 I believe that I will likely die a peaceful death one day, when I am ready.
 More, I fear for you and your fellow citizens in whatever trying time that you live.
-Because of how hard your time will likely be, I have made this provision to help you.
+Because of how hard your time will likely be, I have made this provision to help you."

-I have keyed this recording to your hand: in order to be seeing this recording you must fit the description giving in the prophecy.
+"I have keyed this recording to your hand: in order to be seeing this recording you must fit the description giving in the prophecy.
 The white unicorn horn is keyed to your humble upbringing as a lammaa herder, while the black unicorn horn is keyed to your great potential levantic power.
-United together the white horn that I created, and the black horn that you must have created by defeating a unicorn with your levantic powers, will, by the levancy that I have worked on my white horn, create this recording for you.
+United together the white horn that I created, and the black horn that you must have created by defeating a unicorn with your levantic powers, will, by the levancy that I have worked on my white horn, create this recording for you."

-You might wonder how I am protecting this information from getting into the wrong hands, for a powerful malicious levancer could equally well defeat a unicorn.
+"You might wonder how I am protecting this information from getting into the wrong hands, for a powerful malicious levancer could equally well defeat a unicorn."

-The protection is in the white unicorn horn.
-I won't get into any details, but it would basically incinerate you if you were seeking the secret that I have hidden out of desire for personal power or gain.
+"The protection is in the white unicorn horn.
+I won't get into any details, but it would basically incinerate you if you were seeking the secret that I have hidden out of desire for personal power or gain."

+"Bob, as the chosen one, you're now marked / cursed by Malimost.
+If you dont embark on this quest you will never live in peace."

 ***some other stuff***
 if you gather some keys you can get a really powerful thing that even I didnt use for some reason (worried that it corrutps? could this thing be jumpydude???) so get the keys

 ***ok so somehow we have to motivate getting keys to get some artifact thing that is useful for defeating malimost***

 Buchanan: ok bob sorry but looks like we got to
 Bob: no

 something happens that basically forces him, or i guess he could chose. probably not ready for this yet in his arc tho.
 Bob: rip

 - storm